 Sometimes you just crave it.
 This blazing hot crunch, seemingly coming from the fiery depths of hell and trying to destroy your eardrums.
 The whiff of a ritual, all ready to be performed.
-All this sweet dissonance in the name of the Dark Lord just ignites this urge in me to slap some corpse paint on my face, put on my leaded boots and don the spikes.
+All this sweet dissonance in the name of the Dark Lord just ignites this urge in me to slap some corpse paint on my face, put on my leaded boots, and don the spikes.

 And Gnosis, the latest and fourth release of the Belgian band Saille, does exactly that.
-You really feel like moving down the hallway, beyond yonder red door and down the dreaded stairs into the reeking darkness.
+You really feel like moving down the hallway, beyond yonder red door, and down the dreaded stairs into the reeking darkness.

 Now, Gnosis does definitely not fall into this category.
 Saille knocked exactly that additional amount of spice into their tune that the rebellious Forteresse never managed to deliver.
 Once you start on the record a delicious mélange of the ritualistic Darkend with a fair share of Dark Portrait starts to appear rapidly.

 This is about – and I quote – the “Promethean ideal and its Luciferian counterpart” no less, by Loki.
-And that is interesting: For this fourth album the band decided to go a different, deeper and darker route, away from their penchant for Cthulhu-infested tales.
+And that is interesting: For this fourth album, the band decided to go a different, deeper, and darker route, away from their penchant for Cthulhu-infested tales.

-This is also when one of the main strengths of Gnosis and the new Saille comes to the forefront.
-Their tracks are constructed with pretty genial artifice, mixing their rough Black Metal shenanigans with acoustics, rappy clear vocals and atmospheric interludes at times.
+Their tracks build around pretty genial artifice.
+Mixing their rough Black Metal shenanigans with acoustics, raspy clear vocals, and atmospheric interludes at times.
 And this keeps the interest going, unlike the aforementioned droners that just try to beat you into the dust.

 In conclusion, Gnosis delivers a sturdy and epic piece of red-hot Black Metal to your earphones.
-The album convinces with a re-imagined down in the pit Black Metal concoction they manage to keep alive with the skilful inclusion of acoustics, classical and wind instruments, plus a sprinkle of clear voice rap-like interludes.
-For lovers of the genre, this is a pretty cool piece of metal.
-I guarantee, you won’t get bored.
-Go for it.
+The album convinces with a re-imagined down in the pit Black Metal concoction they manage to keep alive with the skillful inclusion of acoustics, classical, and wind instruments, plus a sprinkle of clear voice rap-like interludes.
+It is as if the band re-invented the Northern way of Black Metal all over again.